Corporation Tax: computation of income: dividends and other distributions received

 - the proportion of its amount or value which corresponds to the rate of advance corporation tax (ACT) in force for the financial year when the distribution is made.

-Distributions made after 5 April 1999 do not create franked payments, but still give rise to franked investment income which is, for instance, relevant to the calculation of small profits relief - see CTM03600.
+Distributions made after 5 April 1999 do not create franked payments for the payer, but still gave rise to franked investment income of the recipient which was, for instance, relevant to the calculation of small profits relief - see CTM03600.